zeeguu/web/README.md

    * camelCase for Folder names;
    * PascalCase for Javascript file names

-4. Separate styling of styled components in a different file (e.g. Exercises.js and Exercises.js.sc)
-5. When importing styled components: import a full file as `s` then refer to the components as `s.Component` as in the following example.
+3. When importing styled components: import a full file as `s` then refer to the components as `s.Component` as in the following example.
 This makes it clear what's a styled component and what's a normal component